JeffersonLab/QwAnalysis/Extensions/ValerianROOT/README.txt

   added into this file in order for it to work.
 The added line will have the form: #pragma link C++ struct MyAngle_t+;

-3) The src directory has in it all the .cc files that go with the header file for an output.
+5) The src directory has in it all the .cc files that go with the header file for an output.
 These only have in the Get function that reads in the data written out.
 The main file will call this function and go here to have it read in the wanted data from the text file for a run.
   *even though Run.h has all the other stucts in it.
 The Run.cc file is just like any other.
 It doesn't get information about the other structures*

+6) Make ValerianROOT- ValerianROOT.cc is in charge of making ValerianROOT.
+Here ValerianROOT gets to know about all the structures that I moreover we are including in the ROOT tree.

+7) Make the ROOT file for a pass - ValerianROOTTreeMaker.cc This function

 ----------------------------------------------------------------------------

 List of files (or directory of files or a combination) and